-Penny Kris-Etherton, PhD, RD, professor of nutrition at Penn State University and American Heart Association spokesperson, told FoodNavigator-USA she wasn’t surprised by the results, which are in line with some “very old literature in field that reported those findings.”
-(Among them is a 2001 study , which showed that diets containing at least 5 to 10% of calories from polyunsaturated fatty acids from vegetable oils are associated with lower risk for heart disease.)
+Penny Kris-Etherton, PhD, RD, professor of nutrition at Penn State University and American Heart Association spokesperson, told FoodNavigator-USA she wasn’t surprised by the results of the Merieux NutriSciences study, which were in line with some “very old literature in field that reported those findings.”
+(Among them is a 2001 study, which showed that diets containing at least 5 to 10% of calories from polyunsaturated fatty acids from vegetable oils are associated with lower risk for heart disease.)

 “Both olive and corn are good vegetable oils for lowering coronary heart disease risk overall,” she said.
 “This study shows the cholesterol-lowering effects of corn oil.
 It makes perfect sense with content of corn oil, which has polyunsaturated fatty acids, with potent cholesterol-lowering effect compared to the monounsaturated fats found in olive oil, and then it also has plant sterols with added benefits.”

 For the study, a randomized, double-blind, controlled crossover clinical trial compared the effects of corn oil versus extra-virgin olive oil on lipoprotein lipids in 54 healthy men and women, finding that consumption of foods made with corn oil lowered LDL cholesterol by 10.9%, compared to extra virgin olive oil's 3.5% reduction.
 Total cholesterol decreased by 8.2% with corn oil, compared to 1.8% for extra virgin olive oil.

 The findings were presented this week at the American Society for Nutrition's Advances & Controversies in Clinical Nutrition Conference and will be submitted for publishing in a peer-reviewed journal.